Different Colours and Sizes of Poodles

 - White and cream poodles which should have a black nose, lips and eye rims and black toenails are desirable.

 - Brown poodles which should have dark amber eyes, dark liver nose, lips, eye rims and toenails.

 - Apricot poodles which can vary from pale through to dark, should have dark eyes with black points or deep amber eyes with liver points.

 - Black, silver and blue poodles which should have black noses, lips, eye rims and toenails.

 Although cream, apricot, brown, silver and blue poodles may show varying shades of the same colour up to 18 months, clear colours are preferred.

 In the USA, Prior to 1940 Toy Poodles were mostly white and exhibited as a separate breed with the same Breed Standard as other Poodles.
 In 1944 they were given the height of 10 ins and exhibited in the Toy Group.
 In Britain and Australia there was Miniature and Standard Poodles until 1957 when Toys under 11 inches were named as a third variety, again with all three given the same Breed Standard.

 Under the basically European system the FCI, the Toy was also the third variety to create a separate size.
 But in 1989, a fourth size in Poodles, the Dwarf was introduced because it was common to have rather large Toy Poodles more resembling Miniatures.
-The fourth size was basically added to help stabilize the height variations so often seen throughout FCI countries.
+The fourth size was basically added to help stabilise the height variations so often seen throughout FCI countries.
 This change was introduced first by the French Poodle Club, then the French Kennel Club very quickly followed by all other FCI countries.
 So that gave the four sizes which were called Toy, Dwarf, Miniature and Standard which existed until the mid-1990's.
 Then the French Poodle Club again changed the size names to Toy, Miniature, Medium and Standard to allow even greater height restrictions in FCI countries.

 The Various Sizes of Poodles Today